MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-about.md

 ### Workflow In Action

-The workflow is simple: A data scientist develops an R script (using standard R tools) and publishes that script to the DeployR server, where it becomes available for execution as an analytics web service.
-Once published, R scripts can be executed by any authorized application using the DeployR application programming interface [(API)](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/).
+The workflow is simple.
+A data scientist develops an R script (using standard R tools) and publishes that script to the DeployR server, where it becomes available for execution as an analytics web service.
+Once published, R scripts can be executed by any authorized application using the DeployR [(API)](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/).

 The following real-world scenario demonstrates the key concepts introduced in preceding workflow diagram.

 While this scenario is provided as an example only, it highlights how DeployR acts as a effective bridge between data scientist and application developer workflows.
 By supporting a clean separation of concerns, DeployR delivers arbitrarily sophisticated R analytics to any network-enabled application, system or software solution.

+>[!IMPORTANT]
-**The Scenario:** As a solutions provider at an insurance company, you have been tasked with enhancing an existing customer support system to deliver real-time, high-quality policy quotes to customers who contact your customer support center.
+>**The Scenario:** As a solutions provider at an insurance company, you have been tasked with enhancing an existing customer support system to deliver real-time, high-quality policy quotes to customers who contact your customer support center.
+>

-**The Plan:** To deliver this solution, you decide to leverage the power of R-based predictive analytics with DeployR.
+>**The Plan:** To deliver this solution, you decide to leverage the power of R-based predictive analytics with DeployR.
 The solution relies on a real-time scoring engine architecture to rapidly generate and return accurate scores to your existing customer support system.
 These scores can then be used to drive the customer experience to a successful conclusion.
 At a high-level, such a DeployR-powered solution can be realized as follows:
+>

-1. **Produce:** Data scientists begin by building an appropriate predictive model and scoring function for insurance policy quotes using their existing analytics tools and data sets.
+>1. **Produce:** Data scientists begin by building an appropriate predictive model and scoring function for insurance policy quotes using their existing analytics tools and data sets.
+>

-2. **Upload:** Once the model and scoring function are ready, the data scientist uploads these files to the DeployR repository via the Repository Manager.
+>2. **Upload:** Once the model and scoring function are ready, the data scientist uploads these files to the DeployR repository via the Repository Manager.
 Uploading the scoring function as an R script will automatically turn it into an analytics Web service.
+>

-3. **Verify:** As a final step, the data scientist should test and verify the scoring function against a live DeployR server via the Repository Manager.
+>3. **Verify:** As a final step, the data scientist should test and verify the scoring function against a live DeployR server via the Repository Manager.
+>

-	>Handoff From Data Scientist to Application Developer
+>	>Handoff From Data Scientist to Application Developer
+>

-4. **Integrate:** Application developers choose and download their preferred client application integration tool: RBroker framework, client library or working with the raw API.
+>4. **Integrate:** Application developers choose and download their preferred client application integration tool: RBroker framework, client library or working with the raw API.
+>

-5. **Test:** With their tool selected, application developers implement the integration between the customer support system and the DeployR-powered analytics Web service.
+>5. **Test:** With their tool selected, application developers implement the integration between the customer support system and the DeployR-powered analytics Web service.
 This can be an iterative process with testing at each stage of development.
+>

-6. **Deploy:** Once application developers are confident their integration is completed, tested, and verified, it is time to deploy your enhanced customer support system to your live production environment.
+>6. **Deploy:** Once application developers are confident their integration is completed, tested, and verified, it is time to deploy your enhanced customer support system to your live production environment.

 ## Roles & Responsibilities